SimplyScripts

 I said shut up!

 I really hated Luke.
-What an a**hole.
+What an asshole.
 You really did make him the guy everyone wanted to hate, so I'll give you props to that.
 If someone did that to me, though, I'd be screaming and punching the glass, maybe even admitting to the cops that it was Luke who killed him and not me (like they'd believe me though).

 Sean

-Site Private Message AIM Windows Live Messenger Reply: 3 - 16
+Private Message Reply: 3 - 16

 Posted: February 23rd, 2008, 12:39pm Report to Moderator